SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/ftp_client/readme.md

 ## 1. Purpose / Scope

-This application demonstrates how to connect to a FTP server opened on remote peer using FTP client, read a file from FTP server and write the file on to the FTP server.
+This application demonstrates how to connect to a FTP server opened on remote peer using FTP client, read a file from the FTP server and write the file on to the FTP server.
-In this application, the Silicon Labs device connects to Access Point and establishes FTP client connection with FTP server opened on remote peer.
-After successful connection, the application writes the data to a file created on the FTP server.
-Then demonstrates renaming of the file and then reads the contents of the renamed file.
+In this application, the Silicon Labs device connects to an Access Point and establishes an FTP client connection with FTP server opened on remote peer.
+After a successful connection, the application writes the data to a file created on the FTP server.
+It then demonstrates how to rename the file and read the contents back from the renamed file.

 File Transfer Protocol (FTP) is a protocol through which internet users can upload files from their computers to a website or download files from a website to their PCs.
 FTP is a client-server protocol that relies on two TCP communications channels between client and server and a command channel for controlling the conversation (command port) and a data channel for transmitting file content(data port).